-- plains - Number of levels analyzed within the report - Display changes only - o Folders with inherited permissions only are not displayed in the report. - o Only if the effective permissions of the selected user have been changed (inheritance blocked, permissions set directly), these folders are listed in the report. - Display subfolders without permissions - o Should folders to which the selected user / group has no permissions be listed in the report?
+- o Folders with inherited permissions only are not displayed in the report. - o Only if the effective permissions of the selected user have been changed (inheritance blocked, permissions set directly), these folders are listed in the report.

+• Show subfolders without permissions

+o Should folders to which the selected user / group has no permissions be listed in the report?